-Firstly, all great entrepreneurs and startup founders know, there’s no use in diving into a task without a plan.
-When you’re trying to grow a business, whether it’s expanding globally or simply growing your product and offering, there needs to be research, planning and consideration.
-You need to think about where to get that all-important series funding, how to raise awareness of your brand and which markets to take your product to, amongst many other things.
+Firstly, all great entrepreneurs and startup founders know there’s no use in diving into a task without a plan.
+When you’re trying to grow a business, whether it’s expanding globally or simply growing your product and offering, there needs to be research, planning, and consideration.
+You need to think about where to get that all-important series funding, how to raise awareness of your brand, and which markets to take your product to, amongst many other things.
 So, planning should be second nature if you’re already planning to grow.

 The same goes for recruiting.
-If your team are trying to juggle many things and perform a delicate balancing act, you can’t jump in headfirst and recruit the first fifty people that come to mind.
+If your team is trying to juggle many things and perform a delicate balancing act, you can’t jump in headfirst and recruit the first fifty people that come to mind.
 Instead, it would help if you had a clear plan and vision to keep you on track.
-Then, when your team have other priorities and less experienced in the recruitment landscape, a clear vision and outline will ensure people don’t get carried away and make the wrong hires as a spur of the moment decision.
+Then, when your team has other priorities and is less experienced in the recruitment landscape, a clear vision and outline will ensure people don’t get carried away and make the wrong hires as a spur of the moment decision.

-Gather your leadership team and think about all aspects of growing your business and create a step by step plan, tracking your goals and milestones.
+Gather your leadership team and think about all aspects of growing your business and create a step-by-step plan, tracking your goals and milestones.
 Then, consider the skills and potential roles that you may need to hire along the way to help you meet them.
 This way, you have a map of your growth journey and a clear idea of the people needed to help you get there.
-Next, conduct some market research and talent mapping to help you understand the talent market within your industry, how you can compete and the roles you should be competing for.
+Next, conduct some market research and talent mapping to help you understand the talent market within your industry, how you can compete, and the roles you should be competing for.
 This will help you identify where talent is and mean that when the time is right, you’re ready to reach out to relevant people and make strategic, intelligent hires that could significantly reduce your recruitment costs.
 In addition, you’ll know what appeals and be able to showcase an employer brand that resonates and cuts through the noise.

 Of course, your plan doesn’t need to be set in stone—the world of tech recruitment updates almost as regularly as a windows computer.
 As technologies change or priorities alter, you may find new roles which become essential hires.
 However, having a rough guide in place from the outset of your growth plans will help everything else fall into place.